 Using a well defined formula, we can compute its volume:

 ... where r is equal to one halving of the inner diameter.
 Given an inner diameter equal to 6.1 cm (r=3.05) and a height of 13.2 cm.
 The volume is equal to 385.765587 cm3.
-Recall from the first lecture that multiple linear scalar inputs produce a singleton scalar output
+Recall from earlier that multiple linear scalar inputs produce a singleton scalar output.

 In this instance a PI value with eleven decimal places is required to yield a scalar value which is precise to within seven decimal places.
 As we've witnessed, it may be an effort to solve a volume for an everyday object and this object is a relatively simple use case.